 A corporation or LLC may choose to exclude up to three executive officers, but this rule does not apply if the person engages in on-site construction work.
 Exemptions from coverage are not automatic and must be applied for.
 Volunteer workers are exempt from New Hampshire workers’ compensation insurance requirements.
 You can purchase workers’ compensation insurance for your New Hampshire business through an insurance agent or insurance company that is licensed to sell it in the state.
 Employers can self-insure with approval from the New Hampshire Commissioner of Labor.

 Employee Benefits for Small Businesses Portsmouth, NH

-Employee benefits can help you attract and retain top employees, making them a significant but also essential expense for most businesses.
-In order to make the best decisions about what kind of health insurance, life insurance, and other benefits are best for your unique employee population, it’s best to work with a knowledgeable independent insurance agent.
+Employee benefits can help you attract and retain top employees, making them a significant but also an essential expense for most businesses.
+In order to make the best decisions about what kind of health insurance, life insurance and other benefits are best for your unique employee population, it’s best to work with a knowledgeable independent insurance agent.

 - Average amount spent per year on healthcare coverage by New Hampshire businesses: $214,560

 - Ranked 45th for highest health insurance spending in the US